-prediction regarding the role of monopsony power in labor markets, the coefficient on the interaction term $\log(\text{HHI}) \times \Delta \log(\text{labor productivity})$ is negative and significant at the 1 percent level.
-Estimates in Column 2, which controls for both industry-by-year and firm-by-year fixed effects, imply that a one standard deviation decrease in HHI from its mean increases the elasticity of production worker wages to productivity by approximately 8.5 percent, from 0.115 to 0.125.
-Alternatively, estimates in Columns 4-8, which employ the commuting zone classification to define local-level employer concentration, imply that a one standard deviation decrease in HHI from its mean, increases the elasticity of production worker wages to productivity by between 11.2 percent and 18 percent.
+Table 10 reports estimation results.
+Across columns in Table 10, the coefficient on $\Delta log(labor productivity)$ is positive and significant at the 1% level, confirming a positive association between wage growth and productivity growth at the plant level (see, for example, Stansbury and Summers 2017).
+Importantly, consistent with our prediction regarding the role of monopsony power in labor markets, the coefficient on the interaction term log HHI \times $\Delta log(labor productivity)$ is negative and significant at the 1% level.
+Estimates in Column 2 which controls for both industry-by-year and firm-by-year fixed effects imply that a one standard deviation decrease in HHI from its mean increases the elasticity of production worker wages to productivity by approximately 8.5%, from 0.115 to 0.125.
+Alternatively, estimates in Columns 4-8, which employ the commuting zone classification to define local-level employer concentration, imply that a one standard deviation decrease in HHI from its mean, increases the elasticity of production worker wages to productivity by between 11.2% and 18%.
 Consistent with our prediction, therefore, when labor markets are more competitive, productivity increases are associated with larger increases in wages, as employers compete for workers.
 In contrast, higher levels of employer concentration impede the translation of productivity growth into wage growth.